gbuttler/algorithms/README.md

 - I found the concept of this easyy to understand, but found it very difficult to work out how to implement a solution.
 - I ended up finding a little guidance online and reading some possible solutions, and then trying to recreate it myself, once I understood the method.

+### Linked List

+- Create a linked list that will display the strings you enter.

 _Inspired by 'The Odin Project'_